Je12emy/8086repo/README.md

 If you are visiting this repo aand you are trying to learn .asm concepts feel free to clone, fork, collaborate or ask any questions!

-If you are a student for Mr.Sanabria's class on "Arquitectura de Computadoras II", I created this repo in order to help my classmates understand programming concepts on the Emu8086, certain files are not my own code but rather some of my classmate's code which I asked if I could share on this repo.
+If you are a student from Mr.Sanabria's class on "Arquitectura de Computadoras II", I created this repo in order to help my classmates understand programming concepts on the Emu8086, certain files are not my own code but rather some of my classmate's code which I asked if I could share on this repo.

 I also documented several clases on a my OneNote if you want a more detailed explanation on certain concepts.